 For this example, we will take a look at the associated metrics for Carmax.com and Cars.com:

-Between those two domains, there are over 700,000 lost keyword opportunities, and over 100M lost visits.
+Between those two domains, there are over 700,000 lost keyword opportunities and over 100M lost visits.

-(And yes, I realize that this is a very basic calculation that doesn’t take many factors like keyword intent or type into consideration; but it’s enough to illustrate the lost opportunity of not ranking for those keywords).
+Incredible, right?
+Putting a value to a keyword or considering your average conversion could quickly reveal what sort of revenue you might be missing due to a content gap.
+While this is a very basic calculation that doesn’t take into consideration many factors like keyword intent or type, it’s enough to illustrate the lost opportunity of not ranking for those keywords.

 (There is countless opportunity found from this analysis!)

-In addition, the platform also reports on the traffic and keyword opportunities for you.
-I lets you know what gains you could expect when you start closing the content gap.
-You can also filter out any brand keyword terms, rank position, and many others.
-This helps to narrow down the opportunities to a manageable way and begin to track your progress.
+You can also filter out any brand keyword terms, rank position, and many other factors.
+This helps to narrow down the opportunities in a manageable way and begin to track your progress.

 After all, you can’t just start at the top of the list and work your way down.
-Not with such keyword volume.
-So here are a couple of ideas on how to get started closing the content gap too quickly see positive ROI.

-For example, if your organization produced eBooks or white papers that relate to some of the phrases you’ve identified in the content gap analysis, then those might form a basis for many additional content types.
-For instance, you could re-purpose them into Slideshare presentations optimized for those specific phrases.
-Or create dedicated landing pages for them that could help you target additional keywords.
+For example, if your organization produced eBooks or white papers that relate to some of the phrases you’ve identified in the content gap analysis, you could use sections from those publications as blog posts or other landing pages and optimize them for content gap phrases.

 Strategy #2: Target Commercial Keywords First